HubSpot/cms-react/docs/reference/cms-dev-server.md

 ## Fields Type Generation

-As of version `0.15.5` of `@hubspot/cms-dev-server`, if you are using Typescript in your CMS React project, you can make use of the `--generateFieldTypes` argument of the dev server.
+If you are using Typescript in your CMS React project, you can make use of the `--generateFieldTypes` argument of the dev server.
 This command will watch for changes to the fields object that is exported from module file and create a `.types.ts` file inside of the directory of the module.
 You can then import this module directly into your module component and use it in the generic `ModuleProps<T>` type.
 As an example, if this is your `fields.jsx` file:

 ```tsx
 // components/modules/MyModule/fields.tsx